astralfrontier/astralfrontier.org-OLD/source/_posts/attack-from-the-stars.md

 Several secret programs are initiated to deal with this new alien threat.
 These include Black Mesa, Project 9, and Majestic 12.
-Black Mesa's charter is the study of the exotic physics and anomalous materials used to construct the Reticulans' craft.
+Black Mesa's charter is the study of the exotic physics and anomalous materials used to construct the Reticulians' craft.
 Project 9 studies the aliens' biology.
 Majestic 12 is assigned to creating cover stories, falsify or distort news reports, and otherwise manage the public relations concerning aliens.